twilark/queercode/README.md

 **Custom emoji shortcodes for Obsidian**, styled for visibility, fun, and flair.

 This plugin lets you use shortcodes like `:blue_potion:` or `:furry_pride:` directly in Obsidian notes.
-These render as inline emoji PNGs, styled to look good in both normal and header text.
+These render as inline emoji PNGs or SVGs, styled to look good in normal text, headers, callouts, and tables.

 > [!NOTE]
 > **Who is this for?**